 - Within the first 26 weeks of starting your business, you do not face a two-year waiting period.
-You can take Paid Family Leave for a qualifying event once you have been self-employed for 26 consecutive weeks.
+You are eligible for Paid Family Leave 26 weeks after you obtain PFL coverage.

-- After the first 26 weeks of starting your business, you may still get a Paid Family Leave policy; however, benefits are not payable until after a two-year waiting period.
+- After the first 26 weeks of starting your business, you may still get a Paid Family Leave policy; however, PFL benefit payments cannot be made until after a two-year waiting period.*